 Karel Doormanstraat 278 B

 (please mark: 'no value' or 'value 10 US$')

 - Why do I receive an automatic reply in response to my email?

 Annually, close to 800 applications are submitted to the Hubert Bals Fund.
 The fund is run by a small team.
 Given the vast amount of inquiries that we receive during the selection rounds, we can unfortunately not respond to all questions directly.
 On this Frequently Asked Questions page you can find answers to most of the questions we receive.

 - Which other funds do you recommend?

 - Who selects the projects?

 A selection committee consisting of film industry professionals from the Netherlands and abroad, including IFFR programmers and CineMart staff.
 All committee members have extensive experience in the assessment of applications and films and often bring specific regional expertise to the committee.
-All applications are assessed by multiple committee members.
 Over the course of several meetings a final selection is made.